CHILD CAR RESTRAINTS

 To ensure that the maximum level of protection is provided for your children, it is important that the restraint they are travelling in is:

-• • The right size for the child
+• • The right one for their size

 • • Correctly fitted to the vehicle